ahengg/ahengg/README.md

 - 👋 Hi, I’m ahengg
 - 👀 I’m interested in Data science
-- 🌱 I’m currently learning Data science
+- 🌱 I’m currently working & learning on Data Environment
-- 💞️ I’m looking to collaborate
+- 💞️ I’m looking to collaborate on my linkedin https://www.linkedin.com/in/andrianto-lie/

 <!---
 ahengg/ahengg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.